enzo-chamanier/vinyl-collection-app/README.md

-# VinylStack - Vinyl Collection Manager PWA
+# Discory - Vinyl Collection Manager PWA

 A modern, full-stack Progressive Web App for scanning, organizing, and sharing your vinyl record collection with friends.